Prosecco & Petals

 Barn reception venues have less airflow and ventilation: This can make them less favourable wedding venues in mid-winter and summer.
 For health & safety reasons, barns will often have restrictions on catering, entertainment and lighting, so it is wise to check what is allowed before booking.
 Barns offer an open-plan reception venue, but this can mean that there are fewer spaces for guests to chat and relax away from the disco: This venue can be particularly tricky if you intend on inviting a lot of children.

 Hotel wedding venues already have all of the amenities, catering and accommodation required for a wedding, which makes planning much easier.
 Hotels will typically have a wedding organiser, included in the package, who will ensure that everything runs smoothly in the lead up to and on your day.
-Hotel wedding packages will have transparent pricing and defined options to choose: This is often one of the cheapest venue types too.
+Hotel wedding packages will have transparent pricing and defined options to select from.
+Hotels are also often one of the cheapest venue types too.

 If picking a hotel wedding venue, do not expect that you will be able to have fully bespoke wedding reception nor something that will be a unique experience for guests: Most elements will have defined options, and there will be limited scope for personalisation.
-If having a hotel venue reception, make sure to take pictures somewhere else as the venue will often not have backgrounds worthy of genuinely unique photographs.
+If you choose to have a hotel wedding venue reception, make sure to take pictures somewhere else as the venue will often not have vistas worthy of genuinely unique photographs.

 Castles are historical and picturesque venues, which provide an instant wow factor: These venues are memorable and are a romantic place to revisit for anniversaries.
 Well-oiled castle wedding venues also often have wedding packages, expert co-ordinators and in-house services, which can significantly ease planning.